Gaston03/rmi-inventory-management/README.md

 ## Key features

 ### 1. Client-Server Architecture:
-***The repository implements a client-server model using Java RMI, enabling remote method calls.***
+The repository implements a client-server model using Java RMI, enabling remote method calls.

 ### 2. Inventory Management:
-***It includes functionalities for managing an inventory, likely including adding, updating, or querying items.***
+It includes functionalities for managing an inventory, likely including adding, updating, or querying items.

 ### 3. User Management:
-***It includes functionalities for managing users, likely logging or registering user.**
+It includes functionalities for managing users, likely logging or registering user.**

 ### 4. Java-based Implementation:
-***The entire project is written in Java, demonstrating how RMI can be used for distributed systems.***
+The entire project is written in Java, demonstrating how RMI can be used for distributed systems.

 ## Repository Structure
 ### 1. client/:
-***Contains the client-side application code that interacts with the server.***
+Contains the client-side application code that interacts with the server.

 ### 2. server/:
-***Contains the server-side logic, including the RMI implementation for inventory management.***
+Contains the server-side logic, including the RMI implementation for inventory management.

 ## Getting Started

+### Prerequisites
+- Java Development Kit (JDK) 8 or later
+- Apache Maven
+- Basic understanding of Java RMI

 ### Clone the Repository
 ```shell